 Lunch: Balsamic Chicken Thighs with Herbed Mashed Potatoes

 Snack: Coconut Berry Salad

-For these recipes, and more, click here to download my free Root Cause Recipes 2 Week Low FODMAP Autoimmune Meal Plan!
+For these recipes, and more, download my free Root Cause Recipes One Week Low FODMAP Autoimmune Meal Plan below!

 This infographic should help you understand the four different categories of FODMAPs and the foods that have the highest content of fermentable carbohydrates in each one:

 Resources to Help Navigate the Low FODMAP Diet